-Section 1: School Performance Grades Overview | Components and Indicators
+1. School Performance Grades Overview | Components and Indicators

-1.1.
-School Performance Grade Components
+1.1 School Performance Grade Components

-As required by North Carolina General Statute (§115C.83.15) and the North Carolina Every Student Succeeds Act (ESSA) State Plan, the School Performance Grades (SPG) are based on two overall components:
+As required by state legislation and the Every Student Succeeds Act (ESSA) State Plan, the school performance grades (SPG) are based on two components:

-- The Achievement Component: the school's achievement score (80% is calculated using a composite method that includes the sum of points earned by a school on all indicators measured for that school). - The Growth Component: the students' academic growth (20% compares the actual performance of the school's students to their expected performance which is based on their prior testing results).

-The final school performance grade is based on a 15-point scale.
+- Achievement Component.
+The school's achievement score (80% calculated using a composite method that includes the sum of points earned by a school on all indicators measured for that school). - Growth Component.
+The students' academic growth (20% compares the actual performance of the school's students to their expected performance, which is based on their prior testing results).
+If growth is missing as an indicator, the achievement score becomes 100% of the school performance grade. - The final school performance grade is based on a fifteen-point scale, per legislation.

-1.2.
-School Performance Grade Indicators
+1.2 School Performance Grade Indicators

-The SPG indicators for elementary and middle schools differ from the indicators for high schools as presented in the table and explanation below.
+The SPG indicators and school quality and student success measures for elementary and middle schools differ from those for high schools, as presented in table 1.2.